 If you miss picking up a hold: If you do not pick up your hold by the expiry date, unfortunately there is no record kept of the hold you've missed.
 With email notification, do not delete your message until you pick up the item so you can keep track of your holds.

-- Materials can be renewed in person at any branch, through the library's online catalogue, and using the Touch-Tone Telephone Renewal Service: Call 905.333.3701 and have your library card and the item(s) you wish to renew within reach.
-If you have more than five items to renew, please call the library during open hours at 905.639.3611 ext 1165 and a staff member will help you.
+- call our Touch-Tone Telephone Renewal Service: Call 905.333.3701 and have your library card and the item(s) you wish to renew within reach.
+If you have more than five items to renew, please call the library during open hours at 905.639.3611 and a staff member will help you.